 Covid-19 put cloud-native operating models to the test

-In early March of this year, Covid-19 put the benefits of cloud-native operating models to the test.
+In March 2020, Covid-19 put the benefits of cloud-native operating models to the test.
 At the time, we were rolling out remote access for a central government organisation to 50 users to test the experience.
 The Programme Lead approached us and said: ‘I know we were planning on rolling this out to 50 users, is it possible to roll it out to 60,000 users?’
 If we had all the physical infrastructure in a datacentre, that wouldn’t have been possible, but because it was cloud-hosted, within a matter of days, that organisation was able to scale up to 60,000 remote users using that connection.

 Cloud-native organisations quickly adapt to new demand